bennettandrewm/telecom_churn/README.md

 </p>

 ## Project Overview (#business_case)
-To aid Syriatel in their quest to limit churn, we analyzed data from 3333 users to determined root causes for why their customers are leaving.
-The churn rate is about 15%.
-Determining root cause will infrom Syriatel of potential weak spots in their service and shore up revenue.
+To aid Syriatel in their quest to limit churn, we analyzed data from over 3000 users to determined root causes for why their customers are leaving.
+With a churn rate of about 15%, determining root cause will inform Syriatel of potential weak spots in their service and shore up revenue.
 To perform this analysis, a publically available dataset in [Kaggle](https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset/) was utilized.
 Extracting, transforming and cleaning, the data, our model reviewed three different machine learning methods, with a Decision Tree algorithm providing the best results.

-The following were the root causes which identifies more than 85% of total churn.
+The followingroot causes identified more than 85% of total churn.

 * Cost - once a bill is greater than $74, 75% of customers leave
 * Customer Service - roughly 50% of users with more than 3 service call quit
 * Internation Service - almost 50% of International Service users discontinue their service.